 The Way Retreat

-The Way is a free, 3-day guided meditation and prayer program for men and women.
+The Way is a free, 3-day guided meditation and prayer program for men and women who are survivors of abuse.
 It is an opportunity for healing and prayer and for survivors to reflect on God’s plan for their lives.

 Have you experienced dread, confusion, deep hurt, betrayal or anger when you think of the abuse you have suffered?